bloxstreet/support/changelogs/store.md

 # Store Changelog
 This page outlines all changes made to the store, displaying the build number (viewable in the client dev console, and the help section of the Roblox 'esc' menu) and release date (DD/MM/YYYY)

+### Build 8830 (27/06/2022)
+{:.text-blue-000}

+Added:
+- New, more reliable, loading screen

+Moved:
+- The Subshoppe is now located in the store

+Removed:
+- Some SHR spawn area furniture

 ### Build 8740 (02/05/2022)
 {:.text-blue-000}